Azure/bacc/docs/index.md

 [azbatch-starter-connectivity](https://github.com/mocelj/azbatch-starter-connectivity), it can be used to deploy a locked down Azure Batch environment, designed for industrial use cases such as those in Financial Services (FSI).
-For use-cases where the complexity of a fully locked-down, hub-spoke deployment is not required, this repository can be used by itself.
+For use-cases where the complexity of a fully locked-down, hub-spoke deployment is not required, this repository can be used by itself. -->

 ## Philosophy

 This code-base is intended to be used to create custom deployments on Azure.
-It is not intended to be a one-size-fits-all solution.
-Instead, it is designed to be a starting point for creating custom deployments.
-Examples under [`examples`] directory demonstrate how to customize the deployment to meet specific needs.
-Several different example configurations with varying levels of complexity are provided.
-These examples can be used as-is or as a starting point for creating custom deployments.
+When thinking of migrating any computation workload to Azure, one of the first steps is to design the Azure resources used and the network topology i.e. the deployment.
+When designing a deployment with Azure resources and network topology for a specific application or workload, understanding the specific requirements of the application/workload is critical.
+Rather than trying to create a one-size-fits-all solution, this accelerator is designed to be a starting point for creating custom deployments tailored for specific applications.
+In simple cases, the default example configurations provided by this repository may be sufficient.
+In those cases, customizations are easily supported by editing the JSON configuration files.
+In more complex cases, the examples provided by this repository can be used as a starting point for creating custom Bicep IaC templates.

+The [`examples`] directory includes different example deployments for different applications.
+These are discussed in the tutorials below.

 ## Getting Started / Tutorials